About our metals

 TITANIUM

-WHY CAN SILVER DISCOLOR?
+WHY CAN SILVER DISCORRECT?